pairing4good/tdd-next-amplify-gen2-tutorial/README.md

 ```

 - The `noteRepository.ts` and `types.ts` can both be deleted because they are no longer used.
+- Run your cypress tests `npm run cypress:test`
+- Green!

+### Update Lower Level Tests
-- Now let's update the tests
+- Now that our code is working correctly we need to update the lower level tests to match the code.
 - Replace the content of the `noteForm.test.tsx` with the following

 ```js